BerliozFramework/BerliozDocs/getting-started/service-container.md

 ## Usage

-Service container is accessible from the application object with method `getServiceContainer()`.
+Service container is accessible from the application object with method `getContainer()`.

-Remember the 2 main methods:
+Remember the 3 main methods:

 - `get($id)`